AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ---

-## 2. Create LAPS Policy via Intune
+## 🚀 Step 2 - Create and Assign LAPS Policy

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).